luisguialm/HW_1/README.md

 2) Clone the repository to your computer
 3) Modify the files
 4) Commit changes
 5) Push the changes up to GitHub
+6) Add your instructor as a collaborator
-6) Create a pull request on the original repository to turn in the assignment.
+7) Create a pull request on the original repository to turn in the assignment.
 Make sure to include your name in the pull request.